 Clean Deadlift On Riser

-The clean deadlift on riser is a variation of the clean deadlift that increases the range of motion.
+The clean deadlift on riser is simply a clean deadlift performed while standing on an elevated platform.

 Set the clean starting position tightly—it should be the same as from the floor, but with more knee and hip flexion.
 In other words, the same position but deeper—don’t simply hinge more at the hips.